Fact Vs Fiction:

 As humans separate ourselves from nature to create stable environments, we are also cutting ourselves off from the health benefits of nature.
 Therefore, we must be sure we aren’t cutting nature out of our lives entirely.
 Fresh air, plants, and sunshine are vital to us mentally, physically, and emotionally.
 Can we get those same benefits by bringing nature indoors?
 Specifically, can house plants make a noticeable improvement to our health?

-In the 1980’s NASA completed a series of controlled studies to measure how effective plants could clean the air inside sealed spacecraft.
+In the 1980s NASA completed a series of controlled studies to measure how effective plants could clean the air inside sealed spacecraft.
 Surprisingly, they found indoor plants can remove up to eighty percent of air pollutants within one day!
 However, these results are not entirely applicable to the everyday home.
 Humans do not live in a controlled environment like that.
-Reality is, house plants may not do as much as we’d hope to solve the issue of indoor air quality.
+The reality is, house plants may not do as much as we’d hope to solve the issue of indoor air quality.
 Nonetheless, several studies have still concluded house plants can combat dust, boost oxygen levels, and decrease other airborne particulates.
 To be highly effective would require at least ten house plants per thousand square feet.
 So, go big or go home!

 Photosynthesis is the process through which plants filter our air.
 Increased oxygen levels have been shown to decrease stress while enhancing mental focus.
 Expectedly, the brain functions better with fresh oxygen.
 Overall, indoor house plants can produce a healing and calming effect.
 Simply gazing at the greenery provides sedative aesthetic appeal.